 I urge all golfers who buy a Smart Ball to also head to the pitching and chipping area too – you’ll find the Smart Ball super useful for building some great movements and lowering your scores.

 Do training aids work?

 Generating clear feedback during practice is one of the most important factors in learning.
-Meaning buying the right training aid you can vastly accelerate your rate if learning during practice.
+Meaning buying the right training aid can vastly accelerate your rate of learning during practice.

 Will practicing my swing the Smart Ball transfer onto the golf course?

 As soon as you change the constraints of your practice your golf swing will change.
 In other words, you will swing differently with and without any training aid, but this isn’t a concern.

 To begin with hit 70% of your shots with the Smart Ball.
 As you find your new swing easier to perform gradually reduce the percentage of time you use it in practice.
 Once you have your swing in place you can use the Smart Ball 10% of the time during practice to keep your swing in check.